frasim/jquery-widget-polygonal-graph/README.md

 ###1) Requirements
-This widget is based on jQuery Widget Factory, than you must include "jquery" and jquery-ui libraries:
+This widget is based on jQuery Widget Factory, than you must include **jquery** and **jquery-u** libraries:

     <script type="text/javascript" src="jquery/jquery-1.11.1.min.js"></script>
     <script type="text/javascript" src="jquery/jquery-ui-1.11.0.min.js"></script>

-In my case the libraries are in a folder named "jquery".
+In this case the libraries are in a folder named "jquery".

 ###2) Include the widget